 Portlanders for Parking Reform was founded by Tony Jordan as an informal club, originally known as Portland Shoupistas, in September 2015.
-Through social and educational events, blog posts, and social media, the organization quickly built a mailing list of over 100 members.
-In May 2016, the club incorporated as an Oregon Non-Profit Public Benefit Corporation and recruited a board which now has 9 members.
+Through social and educational events, blog posts, and social media, the club quickly built a mailing list of over 100 members.

 - In May 2016, successfully organized testimony to help convince the Portland Planning and Sustainability Commission to not recommend new minimum parking requirements in NW Portland.